Table of Contents

 Creating a dashboard to monitor NGINX metrics

-After you set up Nginx and Graphite, the next important step is creating a dashboard to efficiently monitor the metrics data from the server software.
+After you set up Nginx and Graphite, the next important step is creating a dashboard to monitor the metrics data from the server software efficiently.
 When you interpret data, visualization is an essential component since we can comprehend pictures much faster.
 One of the best ways to visualize Graphite data is by utilizing Grafana.
 Grafana is an open-source monitoring tool that allows you to download data from different sources and visualize it on beautiful, customizable dashboards.
-After creating the Grafana dashboard, you need to add information panels to it.
-There are different types of panels in Grafana that you can use for different purposes.
+After creating the Grafana dashboard, you need to add information panels.
+There are various types of panels in Grafana that you can use for different purposes.

 Monitoring Nginx with MetricFire

 MetricFire provides both Hosted Graphite and hosted dashboards as a single software product.
 It does all the necessary work to install, configure, and maintain these monitoring tools.
-With MetricFire you can have Hosted Graphite dashboards and many third-party service integrations all hosted within a web application saving you a lot of time and money.
+With MetricFire, you can have Hosted Graphite dashboards and many third-party service integrations, all hosted within a web application, saving you a lot of time and money.
 There is also an option to install other customized plugins.
-MetricFire works transparently and allows you to view its internal system metrics on an open public page.
+MetricFire works transparently and lets you view its internal system metrics on an open public page.
 It gives you control over your data.
 You can access and export your data at any time.
-For more details check out our other tutorial here.
+For more details, check out our other tutorial here.

 Conclusion

 We learned the concept of Nginx and how to monitor Nginx using Telegraf and Graphite.
-Graphite is a great open-source tool, but using and maintaining open-source software can be a demanding task.
+Graphite is an excellent open-source tool, but using and maintaining open-source software can be demanding.
 MetricFire provides hosted Graphite for users so that people can focus on what matters most and delegate maintenance jobs.

-Try MetricFire for free and enjoy all the benefits of using a hosted service for half the price of competitors!
+Try MetricFire for free and enjoy all the benefits of using a hosted service for half the competitors' price!
 Book a demo with the MetricFire team and ask any questions about the operation of our system.